Power-Lab/power-transformation-lab-site/teaching.md

 Visit the [UCSD course schedule][ucsd-courseschedule] to see current offerings.

-But since the UCSD Schedule of Classes is somewhat difficult to navigate, here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs teach: [ucsd-class-schedule-quickview][git-quickview]
+But since the UCSD Schedule of Classes is somewhat difficult to navigate, here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs teach: [ucsd-class-schedule-quickview][git-quickview].

+Below are courses taught by Prof. Davidson.

 ### MAE 107: Computational Methods in Engineering